The Third Generation

-Not only is The Third Generation topical again, it's one of Fassbinder's most wickedly funny, and best, late films; and it has now appeared in an exceptionally vivid DVD transfer from Tango.
-This is the complete 105-minute original version of the film; the packaging lists "127 minutes" but that refers to the combined times of the feature plus the illuminating 22-minute interview with Juliane Lorenz, the film's assistant director and editor (as on all of Fassbinder's late films), and subsequently head of the Fassbinder Foundation.
-While you can enjoy this picture on its own, it is also a pivotal film in Fassbinder's body of work.
+Not only is The Third Generation topical again, it’s one of Fassbinder’s most wickedly funny, and best, late films; and it has now appeared in a vivid DVD transfer from Tango.
+This is the complete 105-minute original version of the film; the packaging lists “127 minutes” but that refers to the combined times of the feature plus the illuminating 22-minute interview with Juliane Lorenz, the film’s assistant director and editor (as on all of Fassbinder’s late films), and subsequently head of the Fassbinder Foundation.
+While you can enjoy this picture on its own, it is also a pivotal film in Fassbinder’s body of work.
 It offers his provocative insights into modern Germany, important aspects of the arts (including philosophy, literature, and cinema), and his own filmography.
-This visually striking film is one of only two which he photographed himself (in addition to writing, directing, and producing), and it offers a tantalizing key to the many pictures that preceded it, and to the six he was yet to make.
-(If you've never seen a Fassbinder film, you might want to watch a couple of his more representative pictures before this one.)
+This visually striking picture is one of only two that he photographed himself (in addition to writing, directing, and producing), and it offers a tantalizing key to the many pictures that preceded it, and to the six he was yet to make.
 Below is a brief summary of the film, followed by a look at its eclectic background, then an analysis of what makes it tick.

 The Third Generation is a pitch-black farce about a gang of bored West Berlin middle-class types who decide to embark on the “adventure” of radical politics.
 Obviously terrorism is not funny – as Fassbinder well understood – but these bumbling buffoons are… until they begin acting out their violent agenda, dressed in cartoon costumes.
 The large, and exceptional, ensemble cast features many of Fassbinder’s best-known actors.
 The plot revolves around the terrorist wannabes’ plan to kidnap multinational kingpin PJ Lurz (Eddie Constantine – Beware of a Holy Whore) – as they cluelessly put it – “in the name of the people, for the good of the people.”
 The ringleader is the mysterious and slimy August Brem (Volker Spengler – In a Year With 13 Moons), who wants Susanne Gast (Hanna Schygulla – Effi Briest), Lurz’s secretary, to help them get access to her boss.
 Other members of the dysfunctional Gast clan are also involved, including her ineffectual, ex-composer husband Edgar (Udo Kier – The Stationmaster’s Wife); and ‘playing for the other team’ is his father, Inspector Gerhard Gast (Hark Bohm – The American Soldier), who is both Susanne’s sadistic secret lover and the man the police have assigned to protect Lurz (how tangled is that).
 Two more Gasts are no part of the terrorist cell, but they still influence the course of events: the dotty Grandpa Gast (Claus Holm – The Marriage of Maria Braun) and ghostly, pill-popping Mother Gast (Lilo Pempeit – Fox and His Friends).
 The other “terrorists” include the abused wife Petra Vielhaber (Margit Carstensen – The Bitter Tears of Petra von Kant), downtrodden record store clerk Rudolf Mann (Harry Baer – Gods of the Plague), pseudo-feminist history teacher Hilde Krieger (Bulle Ogier – Rivette’s L’Amour fou), and heroin addict Ilse Hoffmann (Y Sa Lo – Satan’s Brew).
 The action heats up when Terrorism Central sends a new mastermind, the charismatic sexist pig Paul (Raúl Gimenez – Berlin Alexanderplatz), to speed the plan along (he’s even quicker at reducing the once-independent Hilde to a docile helpmate).
 Then two wild cards show up, further complicating the mix: Ilse’s lover, and a munitions expert, Franz Walsch (Günther Kaufmann – Whity), and the puppydog-like anarchist intellectual Bernhard von Stein (Vitus Zeplichal – Mother Küsters Goes to Heaven).
 The plot twists come thick and fast, as do some shocking revelations.